DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: Experiments

 \subsection{Analysis on Multimodal Input Representations}

 It is common knowledge that structured light depth sensors often struggle to output consistent depth when it comes to reflective surfaces.
 For example, the depth information of a black laptop in the NOCS Real 275 is partially lacking as shown in \autoref{fig:multimodal}.
-Estimating poses of such sparse point clouds is difficult or sometimes impossible, especially for methods not using RGB information.
-Moreover, this naturally limits possible object grasping locations.
-On the other hand, our method can robustly recover the missing information thanks to its multi-modality and using both depth and RGB inputs.
+Estimating poses of such sparse point clouds is difficult or sometimes impossible, especially for methods not using RGB.
+This is also a problem for other tasks, such as detecting object-grasping locations from the point clouds.
+On the other hand, our method can robustly recover the missing information thanks to its multi-modality and using both depth and RGB inputs as shown in \autoref{fig:multimodal}.
 It's useful for various applications, such as not only point registration but also grasp detectors or collision avoidance.